-- Click Media and Device Management > Credentials > Virtual Machine Servers. - Click Actions > New > New Virtual Machine Server. - On the New Virtual Machine Server dialog, enter the name of a virtual machine server (vCenter server or ESX server).
+- Click Media and Device Management > Credentials > Virtual Machine Servers. - Click Actions > New > New Virtual Machine Server. - On the New Virtual Machine Server dialog, enter the name of a virtual machine server (ESX server, vCenter server, or vCloud server).

 Note: Enter the server name in the same format in which it is registered in DNS and in the VMware server (whether short or fully-qualified).